-- The RDBE (ROACH Digital Back End) has two systems: the PFB and the DDC - The PFB has - 8 X 32MHz dual pol channels (or subbands in VLA terminology, or IF in AIPS terminology), or 16 X 32 MHz single polarization. - these result in 2Gbps recording, the current highest data rate. - generally recommended for continuum observations. - The DDC is (assuming dual pol) - either 2 or 4 data channels (subbands) range downward from 128MHz to IMHz in binary steps. - again (current) maximum of 256MHz dual pol (2Gbps) - generally used for spectral line. - Starting in Semester 2020A: Mark6 4 Gbps recording (general observing) using two RDBE's per station.
+- The RDBE (ROACH Digital Back End) has two personalities: the PFB and the DDC - The PFB (Polyphase Filter Bank) has - 8 X 32MHz dual pol channels (or subbands in VLA terminology, or IF in AIPS terminology), or 16 X 32 MHz single polarization. - these result in 2Gbps recording. - generally recommended for continuum observations where RFI is a major concern. - The DDC (Digital DownConverter) is, assuming dual pol - either 2 or 4 data channels (subbands) range downward from 128MHz to IMHz in binary steps. - current maximum of 512MHz dual pol (4Gbps) - recommended for spectral line observations and continuum observations that require high sensitivity or non-continuous subbands.